Ostorlab/KB/WEB_SERVICE/WEB/_POTENTIALLY/SECRETS_NETWORK_REVIEW/description.md

 over
 the network.

-Secrets can be split into three categories with different risk profiles:
+Secrets can be split into two categories with different risk profiles:

 * Over-billing: affects API keys that grant access to services like Google Maps and are billed by a number of requests.
   Attackers will harvest the keys to access the service without paying while the target is paying for the service.